 - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - If you are receiving this medicine in the abdominal cavity (intraperitoneally/IP), talk to your doctor and/or nurse about possible side effects, necessary precautions, and what to expect during this treatment.
+If you take a cytotoxic pill each day, follow these precautions every day. - Talk to your doctor before receiving any vaccinations during your treatment.
+Some vaccinations are not recommended while receiving cladribine.